Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 clause is like of a generalization of the select T.*

-with shape slicing and type-checking.
+form internally.
 The forms are discussed below:

 Columns from a join table or tables